 Think Greek yogurt topped with nuts and fruit, French salads with green beans, eggs and anchovies, or Italian pasta dishes made with tomatoes.

-Check out our best Mediterranean recipes, including chicken, red pepper & olive cacciatore.
+Check out our best Mediterranean recipes for inspiration, including chicken, red pepper & olive cacciatore.
+Find out more about the Mediterranean diet.

 Nordic diet